 - Highly confidential: Sets the group/team to private and disables external sharing and guest access

-Create and edit sensitivity labels in-app.
+Create and edit group sensitivity labels in-app.

-Each sensitivity label should also include a description.
-Make sure the description clearly defines the corresponding sensitivity level, as it will be presented to owners to help them make a choice on behalf of their team (more on that later).
+Each group sensitivity label should also include a description.
+Make sure the description clearly defines the corresponding group sensitivity level, as it will be presented to owners to help them make a choice on behalf of their team (more on that later).

 Add a description to help owners select the correct security settings.